yo-wotop/2020-writeup-tastelessctf-712/README.md

 Desperately thinking that we were going to need to end up with `solved12.png` before getting the flag, we innovated a brand-new solution.
 One unlike anything we ever tried before.

-We COMBINED the ghetto `read_number()` implementation that we half-janked together for `solved3-5.png` as a failsafe, with, and you'll never believe this, the `subprocess` implementation from `solved7.png`.
+We COMBINED the wonky `read_number()` implementation that we half-janked together for `solved3-5.png` as a failsafe, with, and you'll never believe this, the `subprocess` implementation from `solved7.png`.
 And voila, `solved8.png`

 ![9](https://user-images.githubusercontent.com/72385703/95575546-bbec8c00-09e3-11eb-834f-be15778d522d.png)

 ## Did you parse the properties?

 Our victory was shorter lived than my last relationship, unfortunately, as that question immediately slapped us in the face. **"No."** We didn't really parse the properties.
 We janked it together 8 ways from Sunday.
 You can find the exact script(s) used in this repository as well, under `solution/`.
 You shouldn't, though.
-Nothing good can come from it.
+Nothing good can come from that.

 So our solution was a little disheartening.
 For five distinct reasons: